Your cart is currently empty!

 It's not working.
 What can I do?

-• If you’ve not read chapters 7 to 9 of my book, then do that.
+- If you've not read chapters 7 to 9 of my book, then do that.

-• Reading may not be your thing and it’s probably useful for you to hear this stuff too: that’s what my Bitesize audios are designed to do.
+- Reading may not be your thing and it's probably useful for you to hear this stuff too: that's what my Bitesize audios are designed to do.

-• Ask your clinical team to give you coaching.
-Many teams don’t do it, presumably because they themselves don’t have that particular expertise.
-A few think it’s better for parents to work it all out by themselves — I think that’s a very weird (and ineffective) theory of empowerment, so keep asking.
+- Ask your clinical team to give you coaching.
+Many teams don't do it, presumably because they themselves don't have that particular expertise.
+A few think it's better for parents to work it all out by themselves — I think that's a very weird (and ineffective) theory of empowerment, so keep asking.

-• I offer online workshops.
+- I offer online workshops.

-• Ask your clinical team to send you help at home – some places have home feeding teams.
+- Ask your clinical team to send you help at home – some places have home feeding teams.

 Can I stick to the foods my child finds easy?

-It depends on the priorities at this stage of treatment.
 Does your child need to gain weight?
 Then rapid weight gain is your priority and will give you both the biggest bang for your buck.
-Rather than risk failed meals, serve up easy foods, if these foods allow for the required calories and cover the basic food groups: fat, protein and carbohydrates.
-I remember that we did well, when my daughter had lost a lot of weight, with serving up quiches almost every night.
+Rather than risk failed meals, serve up easy foods, as long as these provide the required calories and cover the basic food groups: fat, protein and carbohydrates.
+I remember that when our daughter was very underweight, we did fine sticking to quiches almost every night.

 Once you can feed reasonably confidently for weight gain, start bringing in variety.
-If you do it as soon as you feel is manageable, there is less risk that your child’s rigidity will increase — too often, we see our children making more and more foods a big ‘No’.
-On the other hand, you can leave some of the worst fear foods for later, when your child is generally better, less anxious and more flexible.
+If you do it as soon as you feel is manageable, there is less risk that your child's rigidity will increase — too often, we see our children making more and more foods a big 'No'.
+On the other hand, you can leave some of the hardest foods for later, when your child is generally better, less anxious and more flexible.

 If your child doesn't need weight gain, it's still likely that they have issues around rigidity around certain foods, eating in company, eating regularly.
 They can't beat the eating disorder without help around this.